 Culturally Appropriate Advocacy

-Our Culturally Appropriate Advocacy service works with Black, Asian and Minority Ethnic people in Greater Manchester who are accessing Mental Health services to ensure their voice is heard.
+Our Culturally Appropriate Advocacy service works with racially minoritised people ( Black, Asian, Arab and Minority Ethnic people) in Greater Manchester who are accessing Mental Health services to ensure their voice is heard.